MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 Specifies the installation scope of the module.
 The acceptable values for this parameter are **AllUsers** and **CurrentUser**.

-The **AllUsers** scope installs modules in a location that is accessible to all users of the
+The **AllUsers** scope installs modules in a location that's accessible to all users of the
 computer:

 `$env:ProgramFiles\PowerShell\Modules`

-The **CurrentUser** installs modules in a location that is accessible only to the current user of the computer.
+The **CurrentUser** installs modules in a location that's accessible only to the current user of the computer.
 For example:

 `$HOME\Documents\PowerShell\Modules`

 When no **Scope** is defined, the default is set based on the PowerShellGet version.

-- In PowerShellGet versions 2.0.0 and above, the default is **CurrentUser**, which does not require elevation for install.
+- In PowerShellGet versions 2.0.0 and above, the default is **CurrentUser**, which doesn't require elevation for install.
 - In PowerShellGet 1.x versions, the default is **AllUsers**, which requires elevation for install.